 But the angels deal in realities, not rationalities.
 Tiring of the trivial, they curl up together for another nap, leaving just Pedro and me, alone with gravity…

 So how do we get out of this jam?
 You’ll have to ask him.
 The preceding testimony is my entire recollection of that day, swear to Gaia.
 All other details have stirred themselves into memory’s broth of uncategorized data, atomized, emulsified, but never lost.
-What I wonder is, has this single vignette been somehow resected from an otherwise ordinary (i.e. memorable) flight?
-And if so, by whom and why?
+What I wonder is, by whom was this single vignette resected from an otherwise ordinary (memorable) flight, and why?
 Maybe the angels know.

 Regarding denouement, off-field landings are anything but forgettable, so it’s safe to assume we escape somehow.
 Probably involving luck, right?
 Use your imagination.

 Hey, there’s an idea!
 If scraps like this are all that’s left in my